 Although SI injuries can be painful, the vast majority of injuries are not serious and can easily be helped by your Osteopath.
 He should normally be able to reduce your symptoms to a pain-free level and give you advice and exercise to help prevent future problems.

 It is better that you seek advice sooner rather than later because apart from getting an accurate diagnosis, evidence shows that the sooner you consult your osteopath, the quicker you will be better!

-This is one of the common conditions that Osteopaths treat and based on 14 years evidence from NHS work nearly always a patient can be helped by carefully prescribed Osteopathic treatment and advice!
+This is one of the common conditions that Osteopaths treat and nearly always a patient can be helped by carefully prescribed Osteopathic treatment and advice!